-A critical, often overlooked, bottleneck is the process of merging newly computed distances into the sorted candidate pool of top-$reorder$ neighbors.
-To keep this stage within the SIMD domain, we designed a specialized SVE-based procedure.
-After computing distances for a block of 32 points, the results are stored in a reordered layout (Figure \ref{fig8}).
-The SVE kernel then loads these distances and the current worst candidates from the pool into vector registers, performing the comparison and update operations with a minimal number of instructions.
-This avoids a costly transition to scalar code and ensures the entire search pipeline remains highly parallelized.
+A critical but often overlooked bottleneck is the merging of newly computed distances into the sorted candidate pool.
+To maintain SIMD parallelism, we designed a specialized SVE-based procedure.
+After computing distances for a block of 32 points, results are stored in a reordered layout (Figure \ref{fig8}).
+The SVE kernel loads these distances alongside the current worst candidates from the pool, performing comparison and update operations with minimal instruction overhead.
+This prevents costly transitions to scalar execution and ensures the entire search pipeline remains fully parallelized.